 Now we can use the app or remote control to turn on/off, change brightness, color temperature, or switch among some preset modes.
 The color temperature ranges from 2700K to 6500K and the maximum brightness is 2,000 lumens.
 As compared to my previous ceiling lights, the Xiaomi Yeelight is a lot brighter.
 It can even provide enough light for reading a book.

 However, it would be quite boring if the smart features stopped at using the app to control the light.
 Fortunately, the Yeelight service has been available on IFTTT and now we have more ways to control the Xiaomi light.
 In my case, I can control the ceiling light with my own voice by using Google Home or Google Assistant.
 This makes the product a lot more useful than earlier.
-For more details on how to set up Xiaomi lights with Google Home, check out this video.
+For more details on how to set up Xiaomi lights with Google Home, check out this post.
+Google Assistant even supports Yeelight lights natively now.

 However, the Yeelight lights are still not supported natively by Google Assistant, so they still lack some advanced features like grouping or other complicated voice commands.
 At the moment, you need to set up and say phrases exactly to control the light.
 This is a huge disadvantage as compared to other products like Philips Hue lights.